fusioncharts/dev_centre_docs/getting-started/react/export-charts-using-react.md

     * The `dataFormat` is set as JSON.
     * Set the value of `exportEnabled` attribute to `1`, which enables the export feature of the chart.

-3. A `DOM` element has been created and the `react-fusioncharts` component is passed directly to the **ReactDOM.render()** method.
+3. To export multiple charts on the page an **event handler** is added to fire the export operation when the button is clicked.

-The initial steps to render the chart is same as [Configuring your Chart]({% site.baseurl %}/getting-started/react/configure-your-chart-using-react#update-chart-data-1) using React.
-To export multiple charts on the page an **event handler** is added to fire the export operation when the button is clicked.
+4. A `DOM` element has been created and the `react-fusioncharts` component is passed directly to the **ReactDOM.render()** method.

 ## Modes of Export